Kaiser321/O.O.P.-Assignment-2/README.md

 - When a monster is destroyed a item will be dropped
 - Each frame out of window bullets, items and monsters will be removed and the rest will be drawn
 - Then I implemented the collision system which detects Monster to bullet, Item to player and monster to player collision.
+- I came up with a mechanism where they are 4 different types of enemy and 4 different types of bullet the plater can fire.
+The player must shoot the enemy with the right bullet in order to do damage

 # How to Play
 - Move mouse cursor left and right to move the spaceship